Anderson Public Library director resigns

 “She will serve until a new director is appointed,” Hoak said.
 “The board will start the search for a new director in the near future.”

-The library serves Anderson, Anderson Township, Lapel, Stony Creek and Union townships.
+The library serves Anderson, Anderson Township, Lapel and Stony Creek and Union townships.